California Chiropractors Professional License Defense

 There are many times during the process where an attorney can assist a chiropractor in protecting his license and livelihood.
 Even after the Board of Chiropractic Examiners has issued an order to suspend or revoke a license, an attorney can work with the chiropractor to request a modification of the disciplinary actions or move to reinstate the license.
 However, the earlier in the process in which a skilled professional license defense attorney becomes involved, the more effective the attorney can be.

 Lucy McAllister is an experienced chiropractor license defense attorney who knows how to minimize the penalties imposed by the California Board of Chiropractic Examiners.
 She is an expert in the licensing requirements as well as the administrative hearing proceedings.
-If you face a disciplinary action that threatens your career as a chiropractor, please contact Lucy McAllister in our San Francisco office at (415) 939-9396 or in San Jose at (408) 947-5946 to discuss the best defense strategy.
+If you face a disciplinary action that threatens your career as a chiropractor, please call the Law Offices of Lucy McAllister toll free at (877) 280-9944 to schedule an initial consultation to discuss your specific case.

 - California Board of Chiropractic Examiners